Architecture for the Way People Actually Live on the Water

 - Award-Winning Work — Best of Houzz recognition year after year, Houston’s Best Prism Award, and multiple Star Awards.
 The waterfront work holds the same standard as every other project the firm produces.

 - 17 Years of Texas Residential Experience — Founded in 2008.
-Completed projects on Lake Travis, Lake LBJ, Lake Conroe, Canyon Lake, and across the Texas Hill Country.
-That’s not a niche the firm recently added.
-It’s been part of Brickmoon’s practice from the beginning.
+Completed projects on Lake Travis, Lake LBJ, Lake Conroe, Lake Sam Rayburn, Canyon Lake, and across the Texas Hill Country.

 What Our Clients Say